JohnHeinlein/testing_notes/android/CMH Wallboard/P-WAL-230-ELC-02/README.md

 ```
 cd /mnt/sdcard; rm -r ./multifunctionclock ./RVPlayer ./cmh ./Android/data/com.contextmediainc.system.zygote
 ```
+> [!NOTE]
-(This device is symlinked to various other locations, `/data/media/0` should be the main FS)
+> This device is symlinked to various other locations, `/data/media/0` should be the main device.
+Some links, like `/mnt/sdcard`, are not protected.
+Not very relevant here, but good to know in general.

 ## Wallpaper
 1. Push file to Pictures directory